infinityworks/Policies/ISO-9001/Shared parental leave/README.md

 - the total amount of shared parental leave available;
 - the child's expected week of birth and the child's date of birth (although, if the child has not yet been born, the date of birth can be provided as soon as reasonably practicable after birth, and before the first period of shared parental leave to be taken by the mother);
 - how much shared parental leave the mother and partner each intend to take; and
-- a non-binding indication as to when the employee intends to take shared parental leave (including the start and end dates for each period ofÊleave).
+- a non-binding indication as to when the employee intends to take shared parental leave (including the start and end dates for each period of leave).
 The mother's notice of entitlement and intention must include a declaration signed by her that:
 - she satisfies, or will satisfy, the eligibility requirements to take shared parental leave;
 - the information she gives in the notice of entitlement and intention is accurate; and